Everest Base Camp Trek in December 2025

 Lukla flight delays

+You might be curious whether cold temperatures increase the risk of altitude sickness.
+A cold climate does not necessarily increase the risk of altitude sickness.
 However, because of the cold climate, you may get tired easily and not always feel like drinking water.
 These things can lead to altitude sickness.
-So, you have to be aware and follow the rules to avoid altitude sickness.
+So, you must be aware and follow the rules to avoid altitude sickness.

 What signs of altitude sickness should you watch out for?